How many cases of COVID-19 are there in the Waterloo region? | ExBulletin

 How many cases of COVID-19 are there in the Waterloo region?

-This is a rapidly evolving situation.The information in this article was last updated on August 24th...Updated as more data is released Waterloo Public Health Area..
+This is a rapidly evolving situation.The information in this article was last updated on August 26th...Updated as more data is released Public health in the Waterloo region..

-there were 12 New positive cases of virus reported in total 18,808 COVID-19 positive cases in this area, 13 I am currently in the hospital.
+there were twenty five New positive cases of virus reported in total 18,849 COVID-19 positive cases in this area, Ten I am currently in the hospital.
 Among the cases currently hospitalized for the virus in this area 7 I entered the intensive care unit.

-There is 4,957 Examples of variants identified in the Waterloo region 3,126 Alpha case (first detected in the UK), twenty one Beta case (first detected in South Africa), 1,450 With the case of Delta (first detected in India) 98 Gamma case (first detected in Brazil).
+There is 4,992 Examples of variants identified in the Waterloo region 3,126 Alpha case (first detected in the UK), twenty one Beta case (first detected in South Africa), 1,485 With cases of Delta (first detected in India) 98 Gamma case (first detected in Brazil).

 There was a total 564,168 The COVID-19 test was conducted (updated on Tuesday and Friday).